yogeshagr/golang/gopl/gopl.md

 ### Deferred function calls
-- A defer statement is an ordinary function or method call prefixed by the keyword defer.
-The function and argument expressions are evaluated when the statement is executed, but the actual call is deferred until the function that contains the defer statement has finished, whether normally, by executing a return statement or falling off the end, or abnormally, by panicking.
+- A defer statement is an ordinary function or method call prefixed by the keyword `defer`.
+The function and argument expressions are evaluated when the statement is executed, but the actual call is deferred until the function that contains the `defer` statement has finished, whether normally, by executing a return statement or falling off the end, or abnormally, by panicking.
 Any number of calls may be deferred; they are executed in the reverse of the order in which they were deferred.